-For centuries, matchmakers held esteemed positions in communities as revered advisors, there to help people find suitable spouses and unite families.
-But if you asked many people today if they’d consider hiring someone to help them find love, they’d probably tell you it sounded old fashioned or like a final act of desperation.
+For centuries, Vancouver Matchmaking Services held esteemed positions in communities as revered advisors, there to help people find suitable spouses and unite families.
+But if you asked many people today if they’d consider hiring someone to help them find love, they’d probably tell you it sounded old-fashioned or like a final act of desperation.

 I am one of these people.

 When a friend first suggested I speak to a matchmaker in Vancouver, what immediately came to mind was the scene in the Norman Jewison film Fiddler on the Roof when Yente, the elderly, cane-wielding matchmaker tells her client, “Even the worst husband is better than no husband!”
 (I beg to differ, Yente.)

 However, Vancouver’s new breed of matchmakers are singing a very different tune.
 “Our M.O is to make dating fun again.
 To make it romantic,” something that Annie Garmendia, a matchmaker at Cinqe.com, feels is lacking in today’s app-driven dating scene.